Alchemist21/Alchemist21/README.md

 ###

-- 🌱 Currently Studying: nothing
+- 🌱 Currently Studying: Cobol

-- 👯 I’m looking to collaborate on/with: No one
+- 👯 I’m looking to collaborate on/with: Nice people

 - ⚡ Fun fact: The human brain weighs only 3 lbs